pkyoyetera/bidaf-2018/README.md

-# Bidaf-2018
+# BiDAF-2018
-An implementation if Bi-directional Attention flow from this [paper](https://arxiv.org/abs/1611.01603).
+An implementation of the Bi-Directional Attention Flow model from [this paper](https://arxiv.org/abs/1611.01603) for training on the SQuAD2.0 dataset.

 ## Run